There Is No Evil: Themes

 Rasoulof explained that the film is about "people taking responsibility" for their actions, and that each story "is based on my own experience".

 Production

 There Is No Evil was directed by Mohammad Rasoulof.
 Recorded secretly, the film is banned from being shown in Iran.

 Release

 The film was shown at the Berlin Film Festival in February 2020.

 Farhang Foundation and the UCLA Film & Television Archive released There Is No Evil online from 14 May to 10 June 2021, and it was shown at the 68th Sydney Film Festival, Australia, in November 2021.

+Reception

+Critical response

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 54 reviews, with an average rating of 8.2/10.
+The website's critical consensus states: "There Is No Evil thoughtfully poses troubling questions about man's responsibility to man -- and leaves the viewer to try and answer them"..
+On Metacritic, the film has a weighted average score of 82 out of 100, based on 15 critics, indicating "universal acclaim".